Above Ground Above Ground — How Long Do Pool Liners Last? Lifespan & Replacement Guide

 When should I expect to replace my pool liner?
 How long do they last?

-I'm trying to plan ahead for pool maintenance costs and wondering about liner replacement timing.
+Staring at my pool liner that I replaced last summer, wondering if I chose the wrong thickness — did I mess this up or how long should this thing actually last?
 My above-ground pool is about 4 years old now with the original vinyl liner, and I want to know what kind of lifespan I should expect before needing a replacement.

 I've been pretty good about maintaining proper water chemistry - keeping pH between 7.2-7.6 and chlorine around 1-3 ppm.
 The pool gets full sun most of the day during summer, and I'm wondering if the UV exposure will shorten the liner's life significantly.
 Are there things I can do now to extend how long it lasts, or is replacement just inevitable after a certain number of years regardless of maintenance?